 Every year millions of people, most of them children, die from diseases associated with inadequate water supply, sanitation, and hygiene.
-It is estimated that by 2050, a quarter of the world’s population is likely to live in countries affected by chronic or recurring shortages of water.
-Two and a half billion people have gained access to improved drinking water sources since 1990, but 663 million people are still without.
-Between 1990 and 2015, the proportion of the global population using an improved drinking water source increased from 76-91%, however, each day, nearly 1,000 children die due to preventable water and sanitation-related diarrhoeal diseases.
+It is estimated that by 2050, more than half of the world’s population will live in water stressed regions, as per researchers at MIT.
+More than two and a half billion people have gained access to improved drinking water sources since 1990, but 663 million people are still without.
+Between 1990 and 2015, the proportion of the global population using an improved drinking water source increased from 76% to 91%, however, each day, nearly 1000 children die due to preventable water and sanitation-related diarrhoeal diseases.

 Why is this important?